emdash/irpn/doc/experience.md

 ## Practical Advice

+- Write a .ipkg for your project early
+  - you get this for free if you use pack to create new projects
+  - You probably want to add the `contrib` package to your dependencies.
 - make it a habbit to place `%default total` in all your files.
   - this makes all definitions implicitly total, and you opt into partiality
   - this is better than the default, which is the other way around